ThorkildFregi/I-Am-Superior-in-Math/README.md

-# I_Am_Superior_in_Math
+# I Am Superior in Math

+Presentation

-An website who use an OCR to resolve calculations.
+I Am Superior in Math (IASM) is a website who use easyOCR and Python to resolve your calculations.
 The actual version is V0.1